-While the right artwork, sofa, and lighting choices will speak volumes in a living room, the real heart of the space is the coffee table.
-It's where you and your guests gather to catch up, unwind, and rest your drinks (hence the name), and it's a canvas for you to showcase your personal taste and interest.
+While the right artwork, sofa, and lighting choices can speak volumes in a living room, the real centerpiece is the coffee table.
+It's where you and your guests gather to catch up, unwind, and rest your drinks (hence the name), and it's a canvas for you to showcase your personal taste and interests.
 As such, styling it with care can dramatically improve the overall feng shui and aesthetic of the room.

-The Classic Formula
+Use the Classic Formula

 Stick to the Basics

 If you want to minimize clutter (and maximize space), stick to a small curated collection of coffee table books without any extra décor.
 It looks organized and clean without veering on boring or unfinished.
 The trick is to put your décor, like candles and flowers, on other surfaces in the space: This designer created visual balance by using a small side table, picture frames, and two lamps to spread golden accents throughout the room while leaving the table open.

 Reference Your Color Scheme

 We love how items on the coffee table stick to this room's white color scheme.
 Everything from the polished vase to the books feels on-theme, making for a cohesive style moment that doesn't steal the show from the statement pieces throughout the space.
 When in doubt, remember that consistency is understated, sophisticated, and approachable.

 Make It Playful

 From the curvy silhouettes of the furniture to the candy-colored walls and layered rugs, this space manages to feel all grown-up while also drawing upon childlike whimsy.
 Layering different heights on the table helps to achieve this look, with various pieces from a colorful base atop a stack of books to a tall, leafy plant.
 Gold finishes on the table bring an elegant finish to the room when paired with multiple patterns along the floor and in the artwork.